 It turns out that foresters and loggers often use the terms ‘selection’ and ‘selective’ interchangeably.

 Because selective logging has a bad reputation, whereas selection logging is recognized as environmentally sensitive.
 So selective logging can be a misleading term and this confusion plays into the hands of the loggers who employ high-grading techniques.

 Think of that old adage, “To the confusion of our enemies!”
 Companies can use the term to obscure their less-than-ecological approach to logging.

-And that’s exactly why the forestry professors are so careful to make this distinction.
+And that’s exactly why experts like Andy Schultz are so careful to make this distinction.
 Once again, let’s be clear about the differences.

 Here is how Wikipedia distinguishes it.